 It is important that you understand the critical nature of the dispositions factor.
 As gatekeepers, faculty use best judgment in protecting the public from any questionable characteristic or behavior of a counselor-in-training that could impair professional and ethical service to clients.
 Faculty will give direct feedback when necessary and will direct the student toward resources that could help the student develop greater fit or redirect his/her career direction.
 The action plan could include not allowing the student to move ahead into supervised field experience.
 Faculty works with any student who is assessed to have these kinds of difficulties and options for remediation and remedy are given to the student with an appropriate timeframe before another evaluation is made.
-If at any time during the student is unwilling to comply with the requirements of the stated remediation plan to address fit for service, the student can be dismissed from continuation in the program.
+If at any time during the student's training, faculty receive information about unethical professional behavior or if the student is unwilling to comply with the requirements of the stated remediation plan to address fit for service, the student can be dismissed from continuation in the program.